akawana/ComfyUI-AK-Pack/README.md

 ---

+> [!IMPORTANT]
+> Guys, the nodes in this pack are the ones I use in my own workflows.
+I work with them every day.
+And yes, I change them often — especially if the nodes are in the _testing_ folder.
+Quite often, after updates, your connections may break.
+Please keep this in mind.
+The main purpose of these nodes is performance optimization.
+Yes, all of them can be found in other packs, but I make them faster.

 # ComfyUI-Utils-extra
 A compact collection of utility nodes for **ComfyUI** that I could not find in other node packs, but which I need in my production workflow.
 They help automate repetitive tasks, relay group states, manage sampler parameters, and simplify work with lists.